-The process involves analysing our macro economic environment and operating context to identify opportunties & risks and the collection of data on our internal and external stakeholders' expectations.
+The process involves analysing our macroeconomic environment and operating context to identify opportunities and risks and the collection of data on our internal and external stakeholders' expectations.
 It also entails analysis of our internal capabilities and capitals enabling us to deliver on our strategic objectives.